rwedzony/awesome-compose/README.md

 The root directory of each sample contains the `docker-compose.yaml` which describes the configuration of service components.
-All samples can be run in a local environment by going into the root directory of each one and executing:
+All samples can be run in a local environment by going into the root directory of each one and executing (running containers in detached mode):

 ```console
 docker-compose up -d